helgoboss/helgobox/doc/user-guide.md

 There are no ReaLearn controller presets for TouchOSC layouts yet.
 Although technically possible in exactly the same way as with controller presets for MIDI devices, OSC layouts are very custom so I'm not sure if it would make much sense to create presets.
 Time will show.

+### Behringer X32

+I haven't tried this device myself but users reported that its OSC implementation can't deal with OSC bundles, only with OSC messages.
+Therefore you need to untick "Can deal with bundles" in the OSC device configuration.

+### Behringer XR18

+See Behringer X32.